 - Joint PhD and Masters supervision, shared tool-building, and partner-linked project work in automated software security.

-- Recent student work spanning Web API security testing, protocol fuzzing and reverse engineering, and source-code- and review-guided test generation.
+- Recent student work spanning Web API security testing, protocol reverse engineering, and security tests guided by source code and code review.

 Outcomes